Osoyoos Coyotes: History

 In 2016–17, the Coyotes won their division, and defeated the Knights again in the first round.
 They would defeat the Summerland Steam in the second round, and advance to play the Chase Heat.
 In the series against Chase, the Coyotes won the first two games in the best-of-five series, and led Game 3 (in which a Coyotes win would clinch the series) until Chase player Kolten Moore tied the game with 3 seconds left in the third period, and Chase would win in overtime.
 The Coyotes then took a 1-goal lead deep into the third period, but suffered a similar fate, as Michael Fidanza tied the game for Chase with only 1 second remaining in the game, and the Heat would again prevail in overtime.
 The Coyotes would then drop Game 5, losing the series and being eliminated.
 Chase would lose in a series sweep to the Beaver Valley Nitehawks in the league finals.
 In 2017–18 the Coyotes won their division for a 4th straight year with a record of 32–11–2–2.
 They defeated the Princeton Posse in 4 games and the Kelowna Chiefs in 6 games.
 They ultimately lost to the Revelstoke Grizzlies in 7 games in the conference finals.
 In 2018–19 the Coyotes had one of the worst seasons in franchise history as they finished 4th in their division with a record of 17–29–2–1 and were swept in the first round by the Kelowna Chiefs.
 During the season the Coyotes retired Judd Repole's number 18 on October 12, 2018.
-2019-20 marked the 10th anniversary of the Coyotes and also the worst season in franchise history with a record of 9--36--1--2 and missed the playoffs for the first time in franchise history.
+2019-20 marked the 10th anniversary of the Coyotes and also the worst season in franchise history with a record of 9–36–1–2 and missed the playoffs for the first time in franchise history.
 On opening night they brought in former captain Steve Sasniyuk to drop a ceremonial puck.
-The Coyotes would only play four games in the 2020-21 season where they only won one game and were captained by Andrew Smiley.
-The rest of the season was postponed due to Covid-19 related issues.
+The Coyotes would only play four games in the 2020–21 season where they only won one game and were captained by Andrew Smiley.
+The rest of the season was postponed due to COVID-19 related issues.

 In 2021-22 the Coyotes returned to the ice for the first time in nearly a year.
 Nathan Hannon was named captain and the team had one of its best seasons in franchise history.
 The team had 71 points in 42 games as they won the Bill Ohlhaunsen division for the first time in franchise history, (it was previously known as the Okanagan division).
-They also were awarded the Presidents Cup also for the first time in franchise history, (they were regular season champions in 2010-11 but the trophy was introduced in 2018-19).
+They also were awarded the Presidents Cup also for the first time in franchise history, (they were regular season champions in 2010-11 but the trophy was introduced in 2018–19).
 The playoffs at first saw continued success.
-The coyotes took an early 2-0 series lead on the Posse and never looked back as they took the series in 5.
+The coyotes took an early 2–0 series lead on the Posse and never looked back as they took the series in 5.
 In the second round the Steam came into town and an upset seemed to be brewing.
 The Coyotes had beaten them in all eight meetings of the regular season but fell down 3-0 early in game one.
-But thanks to a spirited effort the team came back and won 4-3 in it.
-In game two they fell behind again by 3 and scored for straight to take a 5-4 lead but the Steam were able to take in ot.
-The steam took game 3 but the Coyotes fought hard and took games 4 and 5 to take a 3-2 lead in the series.
+But thanks to a spirited effort the team came back and won 4–3 in it.
+In game two they fell behind again by 3 and scored four straight to take a 5–4 lead but the Steam were able to take it in overtime.
+The steam took game 3 but the Coyotes fought hard and took games 4 and 5 to take a 3–2 lead in the series.
 In game 6 Zachary Park would with less the a second left in ot to send Osoyoos to the Conference Finals.
 But there, it would all come crashing down.
 An injury to Crae Dawson and suspensions to Nathan Hannon, Kaleb Kremp and Payton McDonald-Corea would put the Coyotes in a hole they would never climb out of.
-Despite fighting hard the offence just couldn’t get going and the Coyotes were swept aside by Revelstoke.
+Despite fighting hard the offence just could not get going and the Coyotes were swept aside by Revelstoke.